brightly-salty/qbcanon/arts-humanities/humanities/thought/anthropology.md

 ### Wilbert Moore

-Along with Kingsley Davis, both students of Talcott Parsons, created the theory of role allocation by expanding Parsons' education theories about people finding the appropriate job in society
+Along with Kingsley Davis, both students of Talcott Parsons, created the theory of role allocation by expanding Parsons' education theories about people finding the appropriate job in society.

+### Lewis Henry Morgan

+Ancient Society

 ### Martin Orans